Magdalena Eriksson: Club career

-Eriksson began her football career with local team Enskede IK, but was encouraged by her father to join Hammarby IF in order to improve her game.
+Eriksson began her football career with local team Enskede IK, but was encouraged by her father to join Hammarby IF to improve her game.
 Aged 17, she broke into Hammarby's first team in the 2011 Damallsvenskan season and made her debut against Umeå IK.

-In November 2011, Eriksson left relegated Hammarby for their Stockholm rivals Djurgården.
-After scoring one goal in 19 appearances in the 2012 Damallsvenskan, she left Djurgårdens, who were facing relegation, for Linköpings FC.
+In November 2011, Eriksson left relegated Hammarby for their Stockholm rivals Djurgårdens IF.
+After scoring one goal in 19 appearances in the 2012 Damallsvenskan, she left Djurgården, who were facing relegation, and joined Linköpings FC.

-In July 2017, after almost five years with Linköpings FC, she signed a two-year contract with Women's Super League team Chelsea Ladies.
-On 20 August 2018, she extended her contract until 2021.
-On 6 September 2019, Chelsea announced that Eriksson would be the new captain.
-On 12 November 2020, she extended her contract until 2023.
-On 9 December 2020, Eriksson made her 100th appearance for Chelsea in a Champions League win over Benfica.
+In July 2017, after almost five years with Linköpings FC, Eriksson signed a two-year contract with Women's Super League team Chelsea Ladies.
+In August 2018, she extended her contract until 2021, and eventually became the team's captain in 2019.
+She extended her contract once again in November 2020, this time until 2023.
+On 9 December 2020, Eriksson made her 100th appearance for Chelsea in a 5–0 Champions League win over Benfica.

-For her performance over the years, and especially after Chelsea's WSL title winning 2020–21 season, Eriksson was hailed as one of the best defenders in Europe.
+Her performances over the years, especially following Chelsea's WSL title-winning 2020–21 season, have seen Eriksson hailed as one of the best defenders in Europe.
+After six years with Chelsea, for whom she made over 180 appearances and won over 10 trophies, Eriksson left the club at the end of the 2022–23 season along with her partner Pernille Harder.

+On 1 June 2023, Eriksson and Harder were unveiled as a new players of Frauen-Bundesliga club Bayern Munich, signing three-year contracts.
+In December's Champions League clash against Ajax, she suffered a broken metatarsal in her left foot, which required surgery.
+She returned to the team three months later, in March 2024, coming on as a second-half substitute during a 5–0 victory over RB Leipzig.
+At the end of the season she won her first Championship with Bayern.
+Eriksson's 2024/25 season with FC Bayern was very successful: the team won the double for the first time with the German championship and the DFB Cup and also won the newly created World Sevens Football small-field tournament.